prasobhvc/dynamic-form/README.md

 ### `npm install`

-First run this comman to install all the dependencies and then start the lication
+First run this comman to install all the dependencies and then start the application

 ### `npm start`